aamirkhan2022/Power-BI/README.md

 # Power-BI
-This repository is having all my projects that I built in Power BI
+This repository has all my projects that I built in Power BI